Compensation

 Stanza Two

-Another change occurs in stanza two.
-Joy is no longer experienced separately from pain.
+For joy is no longer experienced separately from pain.
 Joy is described with words indicating pain.
 "Farthings" of joy are achieved by "bitter" struggle or contest.
 In other words, joy occurs with pain.
-The pain mixed with joy is separate from the pain which is the consequence of joy, the pain discussed in stanza one.
-We continue to experience this pain as payment for our joy.
-This pain remains unmixed with joy.
-The pain which results from joy is intense; it is "sharp.
-Continuing the money imagery, the pain resulting from the farthings is love (mixed with pain) is fills coffers "with tears."
-Are these tears of joy or of pain?
+The pain which results from joy is intense or "sharp"; so great is the pain that it fills or heaps coffers "with tears.".

 Dickinson, Online overview